 Have you started making your Thanksgiving plans yet?
 We will be spending this Thanksgiving at my sister’s house.
 Since both Brian and I have family living in the Minneapolis area, we take turns spending Thanksgiving with each of the families.
 It’s hard because we would love to be with both families every year, but that isn’t possible, so we take turns.
 There are going be about 50 people at our Thanksgiving dinner this year and I can’t wait.
 It’s all the yummy food, the special people and the feeling of thankfulness that makes it so awesome.
 Speaking of the food, although it is fabulous on Thanksgiving Day, I enjoy the leftovers just as much.
 Today’s recipe for Thanksgiving Pizza is the perfect thing to make with all of the Thanksgiving leftovers!

-Here are a couple of the comments I received from my taste testers:
+Here are a couple of the comments I received:

 - That was phenomenal!
 Thank you so much!
 I’ve never heard my husband rant and rave about such amazing food!

 - The food was great!
 My husband had two pieces and said it was solid comfort in each bite!
 Thanks!

 Making this Thanksgiving Pizza is super easy.
 Start with a thawed puff pastry sheet.
 I used Pepperidge Farms and thawed the sheet on a lightly floured surface for about 45 minutes.
 Then, gently press the puff pastry sheet into a greased 9-inch tart pan or pie pan.
 Trim the corners and use them into fill in any empty spaces.